the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 This visualizer can be used for displaying various Brain Connectivity Measures, related to a given Connectivity.
-Its input is same as for the previous visualizer (Connectivity Measure Visualizer), but the display is completely different.
+Its input is the same as for the previous visualizer (Connectivity Measure Visualizer), but the display is completely different.
 Instead of a discrete view, this time, we can have a continous display (with gradients).

 .. figure:: screenshots/visualizer_topographic.jpg